-Governor Lamont Appoints Leander Dolphin to Judicial Selection Commission; Members Select Her To Serve as Chairperson
+Governor Lamont Appoints Leander Dolphin to Judicial Selection Commission; Members Select Her to Serve as Chairperson

 "The Judicial Selection Commission serves an incredibly influential role in state government because it is responsible for seeking and interviewing candidates who want to become judges, and governors must select judicial nominees solely based on the list of candidates the commission has approved," Governor Lamont said.
 "Leander's background in private practice, including her years of counsel to educational institutions and organizations that foster the development of children, make her more than qualified to serve on this commission.
 I appreciate her willingness to take on this important responsibility on behalf of the state."

-“I am honored to serve on Connecticut’s Judicial Selection Commission,” Dolphin said.
-“That my fellow members have entrusted me to lead this mission-critical commission is one of the greatest professional commendations of my career.
-I pledge to oversee the commission’s important work of evaluating and recommending judicial candidates based on merit while also consciously considering diversity in our organizational decisions and recommendations.”
+"I am honored to serve on Connecticut's Judicial Selection Commission," said Dolphin.
+"That my fellow members have entrusted me to lead this mission-critical commission is one of the greatest professional commendations of my career.
+I pledge to oversee the commission's important work of evaluating and recommending judicial candidates based on merit while also consciously considering diversity in our organizational decisions and recommendations."

 Dolphin is the former vice president of human resources and general counsel for the Girl Scouts of Connecticut.
 She graduated from Wesleyan University in 1999 with high honors and received her J.D. from Howard University School of Law in 2004.